mommermi/2017Spring_Astroinformatics/readme.rst

     swarp mscience0*fits -c config.swarp

-The resulting image, ``coadd.fits``, is signficantly deeper than the individual frames and - more importantly - the bright asteroid is not present anymore in the combined image.
+The resulting image, ``coadd.fits``, is a combination of the individual frames in the restframe of the sky background, which is signficantly deeper than the individual frames and - more importantly - the bright asteroid is not present anymore in the combined image.

 Image Co-Addition in a Co-Moving Frame
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-TBD...
+In the same way that we can combine the images in the restframe of the
+sky background, we can combine them in the moving frame of the
+asteroid.
+We just have to tell SWARP to shift the individual frames
+with respect to each other.
+The easiest way to do that is to change
+the FITS WCS information in such a way that we shift the sky reference
+position (``CRVAL1`` and ``CRVAL2``) in accordance with the asteroid's
+track in the sky.

+You can use the ``scripts/move_frames.py`` script to change the sky
+reference position of the sample data frames.
+The shifted files end on
+``_shifted.fits``.

+This time we run SWARP on the shifted images and use a different filename for the final output:

+    swarp mscience0*shifted.fits -c config.swarp -IMAGEOUT_NAME comove.fits